Welcome to our Blog

 To test the potential of Aromatherapy as a work-based stress management tool, an in-house clinic was set up for members of staff at a University.
 The Aromatherapy Clinic was temporarily organised to support staff through the process of reconfiguration and to evaluate the level of interest and the potential value of continuing to provide such in-house wellbeing support in future.

 Understanding What Your Qualification Equates to

-When you undertake an aromatherapy course it is important to understand what your qualification amounts and the difference between an Award, Certificate and a Diploma.
+When you undertake an aromatherapy course it is important to understand what your qualification amounts to in terms of career prospects and the difference between an Award, Certificate and a Diploma.
 These are set by a variety of government led examining boards in the UK.
 The credit system is designed so that credits can be transferred and reduce repetition of units.

 While every effort is made to ensure the accuracy of content, you acknowledge that such information may contain inaccuracies or errors and we expressly exclude liability for any such inaccuracies, errors, omissions or interpretation.
 The International Federation of Aromatherapists (IFA) do not accept responsibility for the opinions of its contributors and the contents does not necessarily represent the views of the IFA.
 The IFA is not responsible for, and expressly disclaims all liability for, damages of any kind arising out of use, reference to, or reliance on any information contained within a featured blog.
 No information given by the IFA or its featured bloggers should be taken as legal advice, nor should it replace advice provided by a medical professional or advice given by primary healthcare providers.
 Links from the IFA to third-party sites does not constitute an endorsement by the IFA of the parties or their products and services and the IFA has not investigated the claims made by any contributors.
 No part of this blog may be reproduced in part or full by any other individual or organisation, without the expressed permission of the IFA.
 Sharing of featured articles is allowed provided it is directly from the feed that links back to the IFA website.